cyberark/secretless-broker/docs/_posts/2018-09-21-configuration-with-custom-resources.md

 And that's it!
 Once we deploy our app with its Secretless Broker sidecar, it will have access to the configuration we specified in `secretless-config.yaml`.
-If we add new Service Authenticators to the Secretless configuration (for example, if our app needs to also connect to a database), we just update the file and apply the changes:
+If we add new Service Connectors to the Secretless configuration (for example, if our app needs to also connect to a database), we just update the file and apply the changes: